carsonwack/node-and-SQL/README.md

 # node-and-SQL
+Use this app from the command-line to:

-Allows user to make purchases from a database filled with 10 items.
+Make purchases from a database filled with 10 items.

 Command-Line Startup Instructions:
 ----------------------------------